How to Detect FaceID Bypass Using Deep Fakes in Mobile Apps

 - Signing Credentials (see Signing Secure Android apps and Signing Secure iOS apps)

-Detect FaceID Bypass on Mobile apps using Appdome
+How to Implement Detect FaceID Bypass in Mobile Apps Using Appdome

 On Appdome, follow these 3 simple steps to create self-defending Mobile Apps that Detect FaceID Bypass without an SDK or gateway: